 Tenerife mapped: Where was Jay Slater last seen and where was the body found?

-Jay Slater was last seen walking away from the remote village of Buenavista de Norte, Tenerife, on 17 June
+Jay Slater was last seen walking away from the remote village of Masca, Tenerife, on 17 June

 Support truly